sohlich/sohlich-site/content/post/go_makefile.md

             $(GOGET) github.com/markbates/goth
             $(GOGET) github.com/markbates/pop

-To wrap up this section of usual commands the clean command is accommodated into makefile.
+To wrap up this section of useful commands, the clean command is accommodated into makefile.
 The “rm -f” command is added to remove binary with the custom name in $(BINARY_XXX) variable.
 Typically another clean-up command could be part of this make section.

     clean:
             $(GOCLEAN)